 Malaga is a large city in the southern Spanish region of Andalucia and capital of the Malaga Province – the largest city on the Costa del Sol, Malaga offers beaches, hiking, architectural sites, art museums, excellent shopping and cuisine, which can turn into a very expensive vacation if you are not prepared.

 Try to find potential online discounts that can be used to buy tickets in advance.
-For example, when buying tickets for the waterpark ‘Aqualand’ in Malaga you can save a total of €12 on tickets if you buy in advance online allowing you to enjoy your day further either saving the extra money or treating yourselves to an ice cream cooling you down in the summer sun.
+For example, when buying tickets for the water park ‘Aqualand’ in Malaga you can save a total of €12 on tickets if you buy in advance online.
+This will allow you to enjoy your day further either saving the extra money or treating yourselves to an ice cream cooling you down in the summer sun.

-Go to the markets to buy fruit, vegetables and presents etc. Malaga has a huge market every Thursday bustling full of people trying to give and offer you the best deal.
+How to shop like a local in Malaga: Go to the markets to buy fruit, vegetables, souvenirs, and presents, etc. Malaga has a huge market every Thursday bustling full of people trying to give and offer you the best deal.

 Leather bags for example could have a price tag of €40 but it’s often likely that if you haggle and smile sweetly the price will easily lower to around €15 helping you save money and stick to a budget.